grz0zrg/fas/README.md

 Additive synthesis is a mean to generate sounds by adding sine waves together, it is an extremely powerful type of sound synthesis able to reproduce any waveforms in theory.

-When compiled with `PARTIAL_FX` defined there is a fx slot available **per partial** with following effects available :
+When compiled with `PARTIAL_FX` defined there is a fx slot available **per partial** with following effects available (only stereophonic, monophonic may work but fx parameters may not):

 * none
 * comb filter (Time : [0, 1))